 No, I am not announcing retirement.
 That is what we call an “attention-getting headline.”
 Before you charge me with misrepresentation, understand that I’ve actually been “giving up teaching” for quite a few years now.

-In case you haven’t noticed, I have a new theme and logo: “Love to Learn.”
-I convinced myself to follow this course because I do love to learn and, more importantly, I believe learning should be as much fun as possible.
+When I substitute teach I introduce “Rule #2” into my classroom: “We will enjoy learning.”
+I convinced myself to follow this course because I do love to learn and, hope to instill that love in my young students.
+I believe learning should be as much fun as possible.
 When it’s not fun it should at least be rewarding.
+That’s no less true for adults.

 A recent article in Harvard Review, Twilight of the Lecture, by Eric Mazur was very affirming.
 Mazur says he is “more interested in learning than teaching” and demonstrates with research that moving the focus away from the lectern to the “physical and imaginative activity of each student” is the key to improved learning.
 In practical terms,